dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 dhall will look up the definition in this order and if found it must conform to the nested map as described above.

-Now we assume that you store the example above in one of the three ways.

-Next we write a dhall file containing this import
+Assuming that you store the headers definition as above, you can import anything from that host:
 ````
 let d = https://httpbin.org/some/path/mydhall.dhall
 ````